elastiflow/ElastiFlow-Tools/README.md

 What this script does:
 ----------------
   Downloads and installs the latest versions of the following:
-    ElasticSearch (listening on 9200)
+    ElasticSearch (listening on 9200),
-    Kibana (listening on 5601)
+    Kibana (listening on 5601),
-    Elastiflow Unified Flow Collector (listening on 9995) Elastiflow flow dashboards for Kibana
+    Elastiflow Unified Flow Collector (listening on 9995), Elastiflow flow dashboards for Kibana

   Configures the following:
-    Connects Kibana to ElasticSearch
+    Connects Kibana to ElasticSearch,
-    Connects ElastiFlow to ElasticSearch
+    Connects ElastiFlow to ElasticSearch,
     Configures services to start on boot

 Requirements: